cosmic-zip/maidz/README.md

 ### ClamAV

-To make sure eveything that gets into your system is clean and safe use ClamA[nti]V[irus].
+To make sure everything that gets into your system is clean and safe use ClamA[nti]V[irus].
 To install:
 `$ sudo apt-get install clamav`

  To update: